Jeff Causey: College soccer

-Causey attended the University of Virginia where he played on the men’s soccer team from 1990 to 1993.
+Causey was born in Manassas, Virginia.
+He attended the University of Virginia where he played on the men's soccer team from 1990 to 1993.
 He was a member of the Cavaliers teams which won the 1991, 1992, and 1993 NCAA Championships, taking Tournament Defensive MVP in 1991.
 He was a 1993 third team All American, graduating that year with a bachelor's degree in history.
 He holds the school record for 88 saves in the 1990 season and is tied for third with 10 shutouts that season.

 Professional career

 In 1994, Causey signed with the Boston Storm of the USISL.
 In 1994, he moved to the Richmond Kickers, winning the 1995 USISL Championship and US Open Cup Championship.